mahshidesmaeelian/Python-Assignments/Assignment 22/Combination of two photos/readme.md

-This code mixes two faces togeather
+This code mixes two different people faces togeather like magic ~ Lol

 You can obviousely see the result in following photos^-^